 The personality you convey to users on social media will have a considerable impact on engagement and growth.
 Ensure that you consider the purpose of using each social media channel and develop your tone over time for best results.

 How can you leverage user-generated content?

 Along with user content that is generated organically, you can also make this one of your KPIs.
 For example, if you have a cooking app, you can create a hashtag where users can share how their meals turned out.
-This gives users the opportunity to share their creativity with the world while also validating your product as a successful product.
+This gives users the opportunity to share their creativity with the world while also showing your app in a positive light.

 How can influencer marketing help drive growth?

 Influencer marketing is an increasingly popular way to drive conversions and improve brand image.
 Influencer marketing is only growing in popularity and is projected to exceed $4.14 billion by the end of 2022.
 The success of this type of marketing can also be attributed to online users’ quest for authentic and transparent ads they can trust.
 In this article, eMarketer senior analyst Jasmine Enberg says: “In the early part of the pandemic, many marketers temporarily paused their influencer marketing campaigns.
 But, as the pandemic also accelerated many new creator-driven social trends, including short video and social commerce, marketers quickly resumed and are now increasing their spending on influencer marketing, as they realize that influencers are their ticket to reach those audiences.”
 This is backed by a recent Influencer Marketing Hub report, which revealed that72% of companies believe that the quality of customers from influencer marketing campaigns is higher than other marketing types.
 Check our article to learn more about influencer marketing and how it works.